Work Permits: HKSAR and BNO passport holders

 uring the COVID-19 pandemic, some countries slashed their immigration quotas.
 Canada did not alter its goal to bring in the world’s brightest and the best, reunite family members, invite entrepreneurs who excel in what they do, and welcome young, ambitious, educated and progressive thinking individuals.
 Canada is on track to fulfill its goal of bringing in 1.45 million permanent residents by the end of 2025.There are programs and initiatives throughout Canada’s provinces and territories in addition to federally-run programs.

-The Government of Canada is in the second year of implementing a temporary public policy to help Hong Kong holders of HKSAR (issued by the Peoples’ Republic of China) and United Kingdom issued BNO passports to come to Canada under a three-year work permit, without the need for a job offer.
+The Government of Canada is in the third year of implementing a temporary public policy to help Hong Kong holders of HKSAR (issued by the Peoples’ Republic of China) and United Kingdom issued BNO passports to come to Canada under a three-year work permit, without the need for a job offer.

 In an announcement by Immigration, Refugee and Citizenship, Canada (IRCC) Minister Sean Fraser on February 6, 2023, Hong Kong residents who have graduated from a Canadian Institution, or hold a foreign credential in a post secondary program of at least two years, within the past ten years, are eligible to apply for an open work permit of up to three years.
-This initiative, which came into force on Monday, February 8th, 2021 has now been extended until February 7, 2025.
+This initiative, which initially came into force on Monday, February 8th, 2021 has now been extended until February 7, 2025.

 We have assembled and organized comprehensive information on this web site.
 Take some time to explore it.
 Upper Canada Immigration Consultants is a reputable and effective firm.
 We don’t take every case that comes to us.
 Tell us about your situation, and let us assess your chances through various pathways.